caffeinalab/ti.goosh/README.md

 convert drawable-xxxhdpi/notificationicon.png -resize 24x24 drawable-mdpi/notificationicon.png
 ```

-## If you don't set an icon, no notification is shown on the lock screen.
+#### IMPORTANT NOTE: If you don't set an icon, no notification is shown on the lock screen.

-### Send the notification from your server
+## Send the notification from your server

 The payload of the object is fully compatibile with the *Google Cloud Messaging* interface written here: [https://developers.google.com/cloud-messaging/http-server-ref#downstream-http-messages-json](https://developers.google.com/cloud-messaging/http-server-ref#downstream-http-messages-json)